Ratle is an 850MW run-of-river hydroelectric power project being built on the Chenab River in the Kishtwar District of Jammu and Kashmir (J&K), India.

-Construction work at the 850MW project includes the construction of access roads, a concrete dam, reservoir, diversion tunnels, spillways and a powerhouse.
+Construction work at the 850MW project will include a concrete dam, reservoir, powerhouse, two circular diversion tunnels, spillways and access roads.

 Ratle plant design and specifications

-The project includes the construction of a 195m-long and 133m-high concrete gravity dam with a sluice-type spillway that has a capacity to pass a maximum flood of 11,590m³ per second.
+The project includes the construction of a 195m-long, 133m-high concrete gravity dam, with a sluice-type spillway that will have the capacity to pass a maximum flood of 11,590m³ per second.

 A diversion dam, with a submergence area of one million metres squared at full reservoir level (FRL), will be built within the river gorge area.
-Flood water will be diverted by two diversion tunnels of 11m diameter, which will be built along the right bank of the river.
+Flood water will be diverted by two 11m-diameter diversion tunnels, which will be built along the right bank of the river.

-The intake structures will be located approximately 40m upstream of the dam axis and will be connected to the powerhouse by four steel-lined pressure shafts/tunnels of 6.6m diameter.
+The intake structures will be located approximately 40m upstream of the dam axis and will be connected to the powerhouse by four steel-lined pressure shaft tunnels with a diameter of 6.6m.

-Four underground tail race tunnels (TRTs) will be built to release the water back to the river.
+Four underground tail race tunnels (TRTs) will be built to release the water back into the river.

-The underground powerhouse, to be located at the right bank of the river, will consist of four 205MW Francis turbine-generating units and a 30MW auxiliary powerhouse.
+The underground powerhouse, which will be located on the right bank of the river, will consist of four 205MW Francis turbine-generating units and a 30MW auxiliary powerhouse.

 Transmission and sale of power

 The 11kV power generated at the plant will be increased to 400kV by unit step-transformers.
 This will then be transmitted to Powergrid’s 400kV Kishenpur substation using two 400kV transmission lines.
-One line will be interconnected with the existing Kishtwar substation while the other is expected to be connected to the proposed Shamnot HEP.
+One line will be interconnected with the existing Kishtwar substation, while the other is expected to be connected to the proposed Shamnot hydroelectric project.